Federal Medical Center, Carswell: Facility and programs

 FMC Carswell is fully accredited by the Joint Commission on Accreditation of Healthcare Organizations and the American Correctional Association.
 It is the only medical facility for women in the Federal Bureau of Prisons.

 The main five-story building has a capacity of 600 prisoners.
 The minimum security prisoners live in barracks, outside of the main compound.

 Although most inmates at this facility have some form of medical condition requiring treatment, there is also a general population of inmates at FMC Carswell who do not.
 Carswell housed the last woman who was under a federal death sentence, Lisa Marie Montgomery, who had murdered a young pregnant woman and then cut the woman's unborn fetus from her womb.
 Montgomery was scheduled to be executed via lethal injection on December 8, 2020; however, this was rescheduled for January 12, 2021, as her attorneys contracted COVID-19.
-She was executed on January 13, 2021.
+Montgomery was transferred to the federal execution facility at the United States Penitentiary in Terre Haute, Indiana, on January 12, 2021, and was executed on January 13, 2021.

 FMC Carswell has an administrative high security unit, which houses women in the BOP system who are classified as "special management concerns" due to violence and/or escape attempts.
 The unit has a capacity of 20 women; according to a report published on July 6, 2018, there were 10 women confined in the unit.